-Diamond clarity might be one of the hardest things to consider when shopping for a diamond engagement ring.
+The best diamond clarity might be one of the hardest things to consider when shopping for an engagement ring.
 Many men automatically assume that the highest clarity is the best and will sacrifice other factors to obtain a “flawless” diamond.
-The truth is, for the untrained eye, most diamonds look the same face-up regardless of their clarity grade.
+The truth is, for the untrained eye, most diamonds look almost the same face-up regardless of their clarity grade.

 Diamond Clarity Overview

-The clarity of a diamond is determined by the presence of internal characteristics that form naturally in the diamond crystal.
-Mistaken as flaws, these characteristics are more like birthmarks and can be very important when it comes to identifying your diamond.
+The clarity of a diamond is determined by the presence of internal imperfections that form naturally in the diamond.
+Mistaken as flaws, these imperfections are more like birthmarks and can be very important when it comes to identifying your diamond.

 The most widely used diamond clarity grading system was originally developed by the Gemological Institute of America (GIA).
 This system uses eleven different grades to describe the presence (or lack) of clarity characteristics in a diamond (more info).